beaver-factory/bootcamp_benchmark/README.md

 ## Check Function Conformity

-To check your directories follow the correct naming structure, navigate into a function app directory and run
+To check your directories follow the correct naming structure, navigate into a function app directory, activate the virtual environment and run

 ```bash
 make func_check